 Besides generating signed packages for deploying on physical devices or unsigned packages for running on emulators, you can also have an application package extracted and signed in the debug mode.
 This signature is sufficient for testing and debugging applications but does not allow publishing them.
-Having an application package signed in the debug mode is available only through an artifact.
+Signing an application package in the debug mode is available only through an artifact.

 - Open the Project Structure settings.

 - Click Artifacts to open the Artifacts page.